Mercedes-Benz and L’Oreal join firms severing ties over Ukraine war - see full list

 Russia sanctions: Mercedes-Benz and L’Oreal join firms severing ties over Ukraine invasion - see full list

-Missile strikes and artillery attacks have intensified in recent days and according to the United Nations (UN) there had been 549 civilian deaths and 957 injuries in Ukraine as of 10 March, but the real total could be considerably higher.
-Of those killed, 26 have been confirmed to have been children.
+Missile strikes and artillery attacks have intensified in recent days and, according to the United Nations (UN), there have been at least 691 civilian deaths and 1,143 injuries in Ukraine as of 15 March, but the real total could be considerably higher.

-Attempts at evacuation for Ukrainian residents desperate to flee have been so far hampered by failed ceasefires, with Russian troops relentlessly shelling the north, centre and south leaving people dead on the streets.
+Attempts at evacuation for Ukrainian residents desperate to flee have so far been hampered by broken ceasefires, with Russian troops relentlessly shelling the north, centre and south of the country and leaving people dead on the streets.
+Over 3m have meanwhile fled to the West as refugees.

-Bomb shelters in Ukraine have had to double up as hospital bunkers and maternity wards, as women become mothers in trembling buildings.
+Bomb shelters in Ukraine have had to double up as hospital bunkers and maternity wards, as women become mothers amid trembling buildings weakened by Russian artillery bombardments.

-Economic boycotts have been implemented worldwide by countries and institutions to restrict Mr Putin and place financial pressure on the Kremlin to withdraw their invasion.
+Economic boycotts have been implemented worldwide by countries and institutions to restrict Mr Putin and place financial pressure on the Kremlin to end their invasion.

 Here is an ever-growing list of sanctions that have been imposed by countries, businesses and the sporting, arts and music world to date.

-Thanks to multiple sanctions against Russia, the majority of Russia’s financial system is now covered by UK sanctions.

-The UK imposed sanctions on 386 members of the Duma, Russia’s parliament, who had voted to recognise the independence of Ukraine’s breakaway regions of Luhansk and Donetsk in the run-up to the full-scale invasion.
+The UK has imposed financial restrictions on 386 members of the Duma, Russia’s lower house of parliament, after they voted to recognise the independence of Ukraine’s breakaway regions of Luhansk and Donetsk, the prelude to the invasion and much of Russia’s financial system has now been hit by British sanctions.

-The country will prevent Russia’s largest bank, Sberbank, from clearing payments in sterling.
+London will prevent Russia’s largest bank, Sberbank, from clearing payments in pounds sterling.

 Full asset freezes have also been imposed on several other Russian banks and the UK has set a £50,000 limit on bank accounts held by Russian nationals in the UK.

-Russia’s national airline, Aeroflot, has been blocked in the UK, and a multitude of Russian companies involved in defence and technology have been economically sanctioned.
+The country’s national airline, Aeroflot, has also been blocked in the UK, as well as a multitude of Russian companies involved in defence and technology.

 Shipbuilder company United Shipbuilding Corporation, the largest in Russia, has also been targeted, while Russian ships have been banned from UK ports.